Kfirul/Computer_Networks_Final_Project/README.md

 * src Directory: Here, you'll find the heart of our code.
 * resources Directory: The following directory houses all the files we exported as CSVs from WireShark, along with the packet recordings stored as PCAP files.
 * res Directory: This directory contains images showcasing all the graphs generated as a result of the filters we applied.
-* Dry part: Encompassing the essence of the article "Practical Traffic Analysis Attacks on Secure Messaging Applications," it encapsulates key insights.
+* Dry part:The name will be Our IDs combine.
+Encompassing the essence of the article "Practical Traffic Analysis Attacks on Secure Messaging Applications," it encapsulates key insights.
 Additionally, it provides responses to the assigned questions.

 # Dataset and Insights
 Our methodology relies on transforming Wireshark records into CSV files for streamlined analysis.
 Each CSV file is a repository of vital information: